AmruthaManikonda/AmruthaManikonda/README.md

 - 👋 Hi, I’m @AmruthaManikonda
 - 👀 I’m interested in Data Analytics, Network Science and Social Media Mining.
 - 🌱 I’m currently pursuing Masters in Data Science at Indiana University, Bloomington.
-- 💞️ I’m looking to collaborate on .Data Science related projects.
+- 💞️ I’m looking to collaborate on Data Science related projects.
 - 📫 How to reach me - Email me at amruthamanikonda@outlook.com

 <!---